Meet the Team

 Lijana Kaziow, Young Leaders Officer

-Lijana joins British Blind Sport as Young Leaders Officer and will lead our See My Voice programme, which centres around developing leadership skills in young people with visual impairments and them applying it to volunteering roles in sport.
+Lijana joins British Blind Sport as Young Leaders Officer and leads our See My Voice programme, which centres around developing leadership skills in young people with visual impairments and them applying it to volunteering roles in sport.

 Lijana has a wide range of experience across both sport and education sectors being a teacher and sport education tutor by trade.
 She has a wealth of knowledge and involvement through; chairing a National Governing Body Youth Advisory Group, coordinating a European Athletics Young Leaders Youth Team and is an active delegate for European Non-Governmental Sports Organisation Youth (ENGSO Youth).
 When not at work Lijana will most likely be found at a local athletics track or delving into her other Young Leader roles.